Lissy93/dashy/docs/authentication.md

       clientId: 'dashy'
 ```

+Note that if you are using Keycloak V 17 or older, you will also need to set `legacySupport: true` (also under `appConfig.auth.keycloak`).
+This is because the API endpoint was updated in later versions.

 ### 4. Add groups and roles (Optional)
 Keycloak allows you to assign users roles and groups.
-You can use these values to configure who can access various sections in Dashy.
+You can use these values to configure who can access various sections or items in Dashy.
 Keycloak server administration and configuration is a deep topic; please refer to the [server admin guide](https://www.keycloak.org/docs/latest/server_admin/index.html#assigning-permissions-and-access-using-roles-and-groups) to see details about creating and assigning roles and groups.
-Once you have groups or roles assigned to users you can configure access under each sections `displayData.showForKeycloakUser` and `displayData.hideForKeycloakUser`.
+Once you have groups or roles assigned to users you can configure access under each section or item `displayData.showForKeycloakUser` and `displayData.hideForKeycloakUser`.
 Both show and hide configurations accept a list of `groups` and `roles` that limit access.
 If a users data matches one or more items in these lists they will be allowed or excluded as defined.
 ```yaml
 sections: